Krista loves to write and has a passion for the paranormal, mythical, and supernatural aspects of life.

-The Legend of the Woman in White
+Woman in White Meaning

-The general term for this mythical creature is a "White Lady."
+The general term for this mythical creature is a White Lady.
 She is also often known as a Woman in White or a Weeping Woman.
-A White Lady is a type of female ghost/apparition and is often seen in rural areas and associated with tragedy.
-The most common story behind this legend is that of a woman being betrayed by a husband or fiancé and then taking her own life.
+A White Lady is a type of female ghost or apparition that is often seen in rural areas and is associated with tragedy.
+The most common story behind this legend is that of a woman who takes her own life after being betrayed by her husband or fiancé.

-The names "White Lady" and "Woman in White" refer to reported sightings describing these ghosts as a Caucasian females wearing a flowing white dress.
-"Weeping Woman" refers to a specific Hispanic Legend (explained below).
+The names White Lady and Woman in White come from reported sightings that describe this ghost as a Caucasian female wearing a flowing white dress.
+Meanwhile, the term Weeping Woman refers to a specific Hispanic legend (explained below).
 Several variations of this myth from the United Kingdom, United States, Slavic mythology, and Brazil are also detailed below.

-Though there are many apparitions that people give the "White Lady" title to, not all of them fit with the actual description of what she is.
-To claim a female spirit is, in fact, either a "White Lady," "Weeping Woman," or "Woman in White," she has to have been betrayed by a lover.
+Though there are many apparitions that people might label as a White Lady, not all of them fit the actual description of what she is.
+To claim a female spirit is a White Lady, Weeping Woman, or Woman in White, she has to have been betrayed by a lover.

-If this is not a factor, but the apparition still cries, "weeps," or screams when seen, then she might be described as a "Weeping Woman" even without a story of betrayal.
+If this is not a factor, but the apparition still cries, weeps, or screams when seen, then she might be described as a Weeping Woman even without a story of betrayal.

-Though this story is often linked to Hispanic Cultures, it is popular within both North and South America.
-According to the myth, a beautiful woman by the name of Maria drowned her children in order to be with the man she loved.
+This story is often linked to Hispanic cultures and is popular in both North and South America.
+According to this myth, a beautiful woman by the name of Maria drowned her children in order to be with the man she loved.
 When he would not have her, she then drowned herself in a lake in Mexico City.
-It is said that in the afterlife, she was not permitted into heaven, having been challenged at the gate as to the whereabouts of her children.
+It is said that she was not permitted into heaven when she was asked at the gate about the whereabouts of her children.
 Maria was forced to wander the Earth for all eternity to search for her murdered offspring.
-Her constant weeping is what gives her the name "La Llorona."
+Her constant weeping is what gives her the name La Llorona.

 Legend says she will cry "Ay, mis hijos!" which translates to "Oh, my children!"